rajnaruka06/PoliQ/backend/api/api-readme.md

 - GET `/api/chats/all`: Fetch all chats for a user
 - GET `/api/chats/{chatId}/messages`: Fetch messages for a specific chat
-- POST `/api/messages/send`: Send a new message and get a response
+- POST `/api/messages/send`: Send a new message and process it
+- GET `/api/chats/{chatId}/latest`: Retrieve the latest messages for a chat
 - PUT `/api/chats/{chatId}/pin`: Pin a chat
 - PUT `/api/chats/{chatId}/unpin`: Unpin a chat
 - DELETE `/api/chats/{chatId}/delete`: Delete a chat